dewarim/schedim/README.md

-# Release notes for Schedim
+# Schedim: a browser game

 Schedim is a reference implementation for the Little Goblin Grails plugin.
 The documentation of Little Goblin provides a step-by-step explanation how to build a game, using Schedim as an example.

-Since the work is on both the framework and the game is far from finished, this is a work in progress.
+Since the work on both the framework and the game is far from finished, this is a work in progress.

 ## License

-This software is licensed under the Apache License 2.0.
+This software is licensed under the Apache License 2.0, which means you can use it free of charge in commercial and non-commercial products.
+Just remember: you must always include the copyright notice as specified in the LICENSE.txt file.

 Open source components contained therein may have different (but generally compatible) Licenses like LGPL or BSD.